A Systematic Survey of General Sparse Matrix-Matrix Multiplication

-The SpGEMM algorithms, which use precise method to solve size prediction problem, usually consist of two phases: symbolic and numeric phase.
+SpGEMM algorithms using precise prediction usually consist of two phases: symbolic and numeric phases.
 In the symbolic phase, the precise NNZ in each row/column of the output matrix is computed based on row and column indices of input sparse matrices, an example is shown in Figure \ref{fig:symb_phase}.
 Real values of non-zeros are calculated in the numeric phase.

-The implementations of SpGEMM in KokkosKernels \cite{KokkosKernels}, cuSPARSE \cite{cuSPARSE}, MKL \cite{MKL} and RMerge \cite{Gremse2015} are typical representatives of this method.
-Besides, Demouth \cite{Demouth2012}, Nagasaka et al. \cite{Nagasaka2017} and Demirci et al. \cite{Demirci2019} also adopt this approach.
-In order to speed up the symbolic phase, Deveci et al. \cite{DeveciTR17}, Deveci et al. design a graph compression technique, similar to the color compression idea \cite{Deveci2016parallel}, to compress matrix $B$ by packing its columns as bits.
+The implementations of SpGEMM in Kokkos Kernels \cite{rajamanickam2021kokkoskernels}, cuSPARSE \cite{cuSPARSE}, MKL \cite{MKL}, and RMerge \cite{Gremse2015} are typical representatives of this method.
+Besides, existing work \cite{Demouth2012}, \cite{Nagasaka2017}, \cite{Demirci2019} and \cite{Akbudak2014} also exploit this approach.
+In order to speed up the symbolic phase, Deveci et al. \cite{DeveciTR17}\cite{Deveci2018multithreaded} design a graph compression technique to compress the matrix $\matr{B}$ by packing its columns as bits.
 In \cite{gu_bandwidth_2020}, the authors estimate the memory requirement for $\matr{C}$ as well as the number of bins and allocate space for global bins in the symbolic phase.
 SpECK \cite{2020_PPoPP_spECK} uses size information collected in symbolic execution to guide the selection of accumulators in numeric phase.

-Accurate pre-computation of the number of non-zeros not only saves the memory usage but also enables the sparse structure of $C$ to be reused for different multiplies with the same structure of input matrices \cite{DeveciTR17}.
-Moreover, it presents significant benefits in graph analytics, because most of them work only on the symbolic structure, no numeric phase \cite{Wolf2017}.
-However, the calculation of two phases also means that it needs to iterate through the input matrices twice, indicating the higher computation overhead than the following methods.

-\subsubsection{Probabilistic Method}

-The second method estimates the sparse structure of the result matrix based on random sampling and probability analysis on the input matrices, which is known as the probabilistic method.
+\subsubsection{\textbf{Probabilistic Method}}